 Possible questions you may want to ask your contractor can include, but are not limited to:

 - will they be using sub-contractors

 - what warranties are included, if any; for how long are they in effect and what do they cover

-- who will look after permits, licences, inspections, etc.
+who will look after permits, licenses, inspections, etc.

 In Ontario, there are currently 23 trades in which certification or licensing is considered mandatory.
 If you want to see if your contractor or trade requires a license and if your prospective contractor is on that list, you can visit the Ontario College of Trades website for a full listing at www.collegeoftrades.ca.

 References It is perfectly acceptable to ask for work references when considering hiring a professional to do work on your home or other property.
 It is also advisable to do your research outside of what the prospective contractor themselves provides you.
 Resources such as the Better Business Bureau and websites such as www.homestars.ca, www.yelp.caand www.trustedpros.ca are good references to aid in your research.
 Sites such as these are especially good as consumers themselves can contribute reviews based on their experiences with contractors they have used in the past.